kingkururu/maze_3D/README.md

 3. **Path Optimization**: Calculate optimal routes using A* pathfinding
 4. **File Operations**: Save generated mazes and load configurations
 5. **Visual Rendering**: Display maze in 3D using raycasting techniques

-### AI Navigation System
-- **Pathfinding Integration**: A* algorithm calculates optimal routes from start to goal
-- **Heuristic Optimization**: Combines actual distance with estimated remaining distance
-- **Auto-Navigation**: Computer-controlled movement following calculated paths
-- **Dynamic Guidance**: Real-time path updates and player assistance
-- **Manual Override**: Player can deviate path and start guided navigation

-## Algorithm Details

-### Depth-First Search (DFS)
-Creates mazes with long, winding passages by exploring paths as far as possible before backtracking.
-Results in fewer dead ends and more challenging navigation.

-### Prim's Algorithm
-Generates more evenly distributed maze layouts by expanding outward from random points, creating shorter, more interconnected passages.

-### A* Pathfinding
-Combines the guaranteed optimality of Dijkstra's algorithm with heuristic guidance, efficiently finding the shortest path from start to goal using estimated distances.

 ## Assets Credits